paulinho-16/MEIC-TVVS/assignments/assignment1.md

 - Changed the value of the property `braceAdjustment` of the module `Indentation`.
 This property specifies how far a brace should be indented when on the next line.
 We changed it from 2 to 0 since the source code presented no indentation on these cases and it is the default value according to [Checkstyle documentation](https://checkstyle.sourceforge.io/apidocs/com/puppycrawl/tools/checkstyle/checks/indentation/IndentationCheck.html).
 However, this modification became useless as soon as we fixed the bug number 2 (LeftCurly) by positioning the braces on the end of the line instead of the following line.
 - Changed the value of the property `arrayInitIndent` of the module `Indentation`.
 This property specifies how far an array initialisation should be indented when on the next line.
 We changed it from 2 to 4 as it is the default value according to [Checkstyle documentation](https://checkstyle.sourceforge.io/apidocs/com/puppycrawl/tools/checkstyle/checks/indentation/IndentationCheck.html).
 This discarded some of the initial warnings.
 - Changed the value of the property `max` of the module `LineLength`.
 This property specifies the maximum line length allowed.
 We changed it from 100 to 200 since the first value resulted in many warnings that did not make sense in our context.
 For example, it occurred in some comments whose line separation would not be advantageous.
 - Changed the value of the property `format` of the module `PackageName`.
-This property specifies valid identifiers for the packages names.
+This property specifies valid identifiers for the package names.
 This was causing a warning related to the package that contains the name "dominik_geyer", so we added the character `_` to the regex expression according to the Checkstyle standards.
 - Changed the value of the property `allowedAbbreviationLength` of the module `AbbreviationAsWordInName`.
 This property indicates the number of consecutive capital letters allowed in targeted identifiers.
 We changed it from 0 to 3 to allow names including "GUI" in the name, like the method `updateGUI()`.

 #### Report

 The [initial report](./reports/checkstyle_initial.pdf) produced by Checkstyle identified 1450 warnings and 0 errors.
-The file with the most warnings is `JTimeSchedFrame.java`, with 1557 found, and the rules with the most violations are `FileTabCharacter`, with 2275, and `Indentation`, with 1511.
+The file with the most warnings is `JTimeSchedFrame.java`, with 1557 found, and the rules with the most violations are *FileTabCharacter*, with 2275, and *Indentation*, with 1511.
 We decided to explore bugs of different categories, them being **whitespace**, **indentation**, **blocks**, **coding**, **imports** and **modifier**.
 We fixed numerous warnings in addition to those described here, so the [final report](./reports/checkstyle_final.pdf) ended up with only 50 bugs, all of which are related to documentation (**javadoc** category).

 #### Bugs & Fixes